lmuntaner/tech-introduction-product-people/docs/networking/http.md

 ## Request

-The Request contains every information about the action that the clients is trying to do.
+The Request contains information about what the client wants.

-It has a few important parts;
+It has a few important parts:

 * Method
 * [URL](./url.md)